 Response: Partially accepted.
-The proposed effective date will be changed to ensure that arrangements whose terms were finally agreed to by the parties to them on or before 19 July 2017 will not be subject to the new provisions of section 22B and paragraph 43A of the Eighth Schedule to the Act.
+The proposed effective date will be changed to ensure that arrangements the terms of which were finally agreed to by the parties on or before 19 July 2017 will not be subject to the new provisions of section 22B and paragraph 43A of the Eighth Schedule to the Act.
 Only those arrangements that were not finalised on 19 July 2017 as well as any future arrangements will be subject to the new provisions.